capogreco/distributing-synthesis.fm/posts/240313_audioworklet_test.md

 document.body.onpointerdown = () => audio_context.resume ()
 ```

+For most use cases, it makes sense to have `audio_context.resume ()` inside some sort of audio initialisation function, which can also be responsible for building a persistant node graph.

 ## Instantiating Nodes

 Nodes can be instantiated in [two ways](https://developer.mozilla.org/en-US/docs/Web/API/AudioNode#creating_an_audionode), via an Audio Context instance method: